Omidznlp/Kubernetes/README.md

 This repository contains information on how to install, setup, and debug Kubernetes.
 ## Installation
 ### Docker Installation on Ubuntu
-Install Docker on the master and worker nodes.
+1.Install Docker on the master and worker nodes.
-1.
 ```
 sudo apt-get update
 ```